UnknownMasterCoder/ARSW_Lab2/README.md

         <img src="https://drive.google.com/uc?export=view&id=1zQN3UgKF6FBxso-LmiBF67bN9n5pOJrQ" />
         </p>

-        + **A first hypothesis that the race condition for this function (pause and check) is presented is that the program consults the list whose values ​​it will print, while other threads modify their values.
-To correct this, do whatever is necessary so that, before printing the current results, all other threads are paused.
-Additionally, implement the ‘resume’ option.**
+        + **4. A first hypothesis that the race condition for this function (pause and check) is presented is that the program consults the list whose values ​​it will print, while other threads modify their values.
+To correct this, do whatever is necessary so that, before printing the current results, all other threads are paused.**

+            + **Additionally, implement the ‘resume’ option.**